Switzerland: Modern history

 Switzerland was the last Western republic (the Principality of Liechtenstein followed in 1984) to grant women the right to vote.
 Some Swiss cantons approved this in 1959, while at the federal level, it was achieved in 1971 and, after resistance, in the last canton Appenzell Innerrhoden (one of only two remaining Landsgemeinde, along with Glarus) in 1990.
 After obtaining suffrage at the federal level, women quickly rose in political significance.
 The first woman on the seven-member Federal Council executive was Elisabeth Kopp, who served from 1984 to 1989, and the first female president was Ruth Dreifuss in 1999.

 In 1979 areas from the canton of Bern attained independence from the Bernese, forming the new canton of Jura.
 On 18 April 1999, the Swiss population and the cantons voted in favour of a completely revised federal constitution.

 In 2002 Switzerland became a full member of the United Nations, leaving Vatican City as the last widely recognised state without full UN membership.
 Switzerland is a founding member of the EFTA but not the European Economic Area (EEA).
 An application for membership in the European Union was sent in May 1992, but did not advance since rejecting the EEA in December 1992 when Switzerland conducted a referendum on the EEA.
 Several referendums on the EU issue ensued; due to opposition from the citizens, the membership application was withdrawn.
 Nonetheless, Swiss law is gradually changing to conform with that of the EU, and the government signed bilateral agreements with the European Union.
 Switzerland, together with Liechtenstein, has been surrounded by the EU since Austria's entry in 1995.
 On 5 June 2005, Swiss voters agreed by a 55% majority to join the Schengen treaty, a result that EU commentators regarded as a sign of support.
-In September 2020, a referendum calling for a vote to end the pact that allowed a free movement of people from the European Union was introduced by the Swiss People's Party (SVP).
+In September 2020, a referendum calling for a vote to end the pact that allowed a free movement of people from the EU was introduced by the Swiss People's Party (SVP).
 However, voters rejected the attempt to retake control of immigration, defeating the motion by a roughly 63%–37% margin.